All Guides

 Japanese Grocery Stores

-Japanese grocery stores are the best place to find a full range of Japanese ingredients.
-I usually buy things like miso, mirin, cooking sake, dashi packs, Japanese curry roux and Japanese rice there.
+Japanese grocery stores are still the best place to find the widest range of Japanese ingredients.
+I usually go there for things like miso, hon mirin, cooking sake, dashi packs, Japanese curry roux and Japanese rice, plus the smaller pantry extras that are harder to find at regular supermarkets.

 Other Grocery Stores

-Asian grocery stores are also very helpful if you want to cook Japanese food more often.
-They usually have fewer Japanese ingredients than Japanese grocery stores, but some stores have a good range of pantry items.
+Asian grocery stores can also be helpful if you want to cook Japanese food more often.
+They usually have fewer Japanese-specific products than Japanese grocery stores, but many still carry useful pantry basics such as soy sauce, mirin-style seasoning, rice vinegar, noodles and seaweed.

 Online Stores

-If you are new to Japanese cooking, I recommend starting with these basic ingredients:
+If you are new to Japanese cooking, these five pantry ingredients are a good place to begin:

 • Soy sauce